Related terms: valve disease, strep throat, streptococcal infection

 Fewer than 0.3% of people who have strep throat also get rheumatic fever.
 Rheumatic fever is most common among children aged 5 to 15, but adults may have the condition as well.
 Doctors think that a weakened immune system may make some people more likely to get rheumatic fever.
 And, although antibiotic medicines have reduced the number of cases of rheumatic fever in developed countries, there are still thousands of reported cases.

-The symptoms of rheumatic fever usually begin 1 to 6 weeks after you have had a strep infection.
-The symptoms are
+Symptoms of rheumatic fever usually begin 1 to 6 weeks after you have had a strep infection.
+They are

 - Joint pain or swelling in your wrists, elbows, knees, or ankles.